Jbleezy/BO1-Reimagined/README.md

 ## Mystery Box
 * Re-hitting the Mystery Box is now faster (only 1 second delay between box hits)
+* Decreased weapon pickup time from 12 seconds to 9 seconds
 * Flies up twice as high when moving
 * Now plays an animation when spawning in (except for Fire Sale Mystery Boxes)
 * Instantly appears at its new location when moving instead of waiting 8 seconds